 If I didn’t receive the rent by day 10, I was never sure if the rent check was lost, delayed by the post office, or because my tenant wrote the wrong address.

-Only I didn’t know that until a week after day I contacted my tenant.
+Only I didn’t know that until day 15, when I should have received the check in the mail by contacting my tenant.

-This wss a huge issue because u relied on that money to pay my bills.
+Not getting the rent check in the mail when I expected it was a huge issue because I relied on that money to pay my bills.

 Problems depositing a foreign check in a local bank account